// we did the transformation on ourselves first

 AI agents handle implementation.
 Humans sign off on every stage.
 Not because AI is untrustworthy, but because the thing that needs to be right is understanding — not just correctness.

-Pizza-team scale is the competitive edge
+Pizza-team scale is the edge

 Honest scope over optimistic estimates